RedisLabs/redislabs-docs/content/rc/databases/configuration/clustering.md

 1. **Multi-key commands:** Redis offers several commands that accept multiple keys as arguments.
-In a sharded setup, you can run multi-key commands only if all of the affected keys reside in the same slot (and on the same shard).
+In a sharded setup, you can run multi-key commands only if all the affected keys reside in the same slot (thus on the same shard).
     This restriction applies to all mulit-key commands, including BITOP, BLPOP, BRPOP, BRPOPLPUSH, MSETNX, RPOPLPUSH, SDIFF, SDIFFSTORE, SINTER, SINTERSTORE, SMOVE, SORT, SUNION, XREAD, ZINTER, ZINTERSTORE, ZUNION, ZUNIONSTORE, ZDIFF, ZDIFFSTORE